elenastagg/digi-dino/README.md

 # Digi-Dino

+A demo of the app can be watched here: https://youtu.be/T7HiXr8PJTY

 This is a virtual pet game that allows you to keep your dinosaur happy and healthy throughout their life-span.
 Neglet will result in your digi-dino dying before its time.